ajrgodfrey/WriteR/Documentation/HotKeys.md

 | Ctrl+Shift+{ | Left curly bracket for math |
 | Ctrl+Shift+} | Right curly bracket for math |

 The second set of hot keys add bracketing before and after highlighted  text.
 They are generally expected to be used in math mode.
+The "left" key in a pair is for fixed size bracketing and can be used in regular text situations, while the "right" key of a pair creates variable sized bracketing and is only useful in math mode.

 | Hot key | Functionality |
 | --- | --- |